ivangfr/springboot-jpa-studies/jpa-batch/README.md

 ## Running Tests

-- In a terminal, make sure you are in `sprinboot-jpa-studies` root folder
+- In a terminal, make sure you are in the `sprinboot-jpa-studies` root folder;

 - You can use `MySQL` or `PostgreSQL`